CodeSpaceHQ/antifreeze-back-end/README.md

 ### Deploying

+1. Change directories to `${project_path}/deploy/terraform`
-1. Add `secret.tfvars` to the project with the following contents:
+2. Create `secret.tfvars` with the following contents:

 ```
 master_username = "example"
 master_password = "example"
 ```

-2. Run `terraform refresh` to update state
+3. Run `terraform init` to get required resources
-3. Run `terraform apply --var-file="secret.tfvars"` to deploy the new infrastructure
+4. Run `terraform apply --var-file="secret.tfvars"` to deploy the new infrastructure

+Notes:

+- Running terraform in a script requires `-auto-approve` flag
+- When making major infrastructure changes, it's better to run `terraform destory` before applying the new plan.
+ Otherwise resources have a way of being orphaned.
+- The Terraform config for this project requires the following APIs be enabled:
+    1. Identity and Access Management API
+    2. Cloud Resource Manager API
+- Make sure to keep docker file version tag updated, both in Terraform and Travis.
+ This is the only way to deploy new container versions to the cloud.

 ### Notes